GuildCrafts/web-development-js/_goals/253-Init_3-Hello_Web_Servers.md

 If you complete all of the specs listed above (the checkboxes), there's no reason to stop there!
 Try building more advanced features with these stretch specs.

-- [ ] Clicking the trash can icon...
-  - [ ] Deletes the file from the `data/` folder
+- [ ] Clicking the trash can icon deletes the file from the `data/` folder
-  - [ ] Shows the sidebar updated without the deleted file
+- [ ] Clicking the trash can icon shows the sidebar updated without the deleted file
 - [ ] "Word count" section in the header displays the word count for the currently open file

 And if you get through those, try turning [Bossggle][bossggle-word-game] into an Express app.